Backyard Burning season is now closed through Sep 30 2018.

 - Make sure there is a responsible person present constantly.

-- Have fire extinguisher, water, or sand within easy reach to extinguish or control the fire.
+- Have a fire extinguisher, water, or sand within easy reach to extinguish or control the fire.

-If the fire becomes a hazard to life or property, it shall be extinguished immediately.
+If the fire becomes a hazard to life or property, it must be extinguished immediately.
 Drown the fire with water and make sure all embers, coals, and sticks are wet.
-Fire shall be constantly attended until fully extinguished.
+The fire must be constantly attended until fully extinguished.
 When in doubt - call 9-1-1.

 A recreational fire is a fire at your residence that is used for the purpose of cooking, warming, or similar recreation.
 It is not backyard debris burning which is regulated by the DEQ.
 Please note that there may be days when all burning is prohibited (the exception is BBQ grills).